Idiopathic Hypoguttate Melanosis IGH - White Spot Treatment

 Treatment guide

-Downtime is minimal.
-There is slight momentary pin-point bleeding on the spots post-treatment, with little to no pain, and you can resume all activities as usual on the same day.
+Downtime is generally minimal.
+Some spots may experience brief, minor pin-point bleeding after treatment, with little to no discomfort.
+Most individuals can resume normal daily activities on the same day.

 Pricing guide